 Utah Division of Arts and Museums (UDAM)

--Projects that are innovating and not part of regular programming
+-Projects that are innovative and not part of regular programming

 -Projects that create impact within the broad community or support underserved groups/populations